-Tea Tree is different to the other campsites – not least because there is a resident tiger snake living beneath the bridge across the creek between the campsites and the kitchen.
+Tea Tree is different to the other campsites – not least because there is a tiger snake living beneath the bridge over the creek between the campsites and the kitchen.
 Trip trip trap, who’s that crossing my bridge?

 Our evening stroll led us to the cottage where widow Lucy Edwards and her son farmed.
 A large kangaroo mob were out feeding on the cleared grasslands.
 Back at our campsite, a koala was looking for a mate.
 It’s hard to believe any female would be enticed by that grunting snore-like call to action.
-We went to bed in our sand-gritty tents, our last night on the trail, to the comforting sound track of the night.
+We went to bed in our sand-gritty tents to the comforting sound track of the night.

 Day 5: Grassdale to Kelly Caves (7km)

-I was feeling very peaceful after four nights on the trail, in the company of nature and my fellow hikers.
-I didn’t want to leave this island.
+I was feeling very peaceful after four days on the trail, in the company of nature and my hiking friends.
 I set out first, walking on my own so I could enjoy the last few kilometres in solitude.
-I walked past the Wilderness and Grassdale lagoons, through some forest and all too soon I was signing the trail guest book and stepping through the trail end marker at Kelly Hills Conservation Park.
+I walked past the Wilderness and Grassdale lagoons and through the woodland.
+All too soon I was signing the trail guest book and stepping through the trail end marker at Kelly Hills Conservation Park.